 President and CEO

-Ghia Ridley Hobbs is the President & CEO of WBR Empowerment Legacy Foundation, Inc. established in 2019 to honor the life and legacy of her dad, Walter B. Ridley.
+Ghia Nichol Ridley Hobbs is the President & CEO of WBR Empowerment Legacy Foundation, Inc., which she founded in 2019 to honor the enduring life and legacy of her father, Walter B. Ridley—a respected corrections leader known for his compassion, fairness, and advocacy for second chances.

-In addition to her work with WBR Empowerment Legacy Foundation, Inc. Ghia is the CEO for The Ridley Group & Associates2, LLC.
-(TRGA2) a criminal justice and corrections consulting firm providing technical assistance, project management, training, assessments, auditing of jails, prisons, community-based organizations, and reentry support.
-A milestone accomplishment of TRGA was serving as the Prime Contractor on the design and construction of the Richmond City Justice Center to ensure that the programming and operational aspects were conducive to the successful reentry of incarcerated individuals.
+In addition to leading the Foundation, Ghia serves as CEO of The Ridley Group & Associates², LLC (TRGA²), a criminal justice and corrections consulting firm that provides technical assistance, strategic project management, assessments, training, and audits of jails, prisons, and community-based organizations.
+One of the firm’s landmark accomplishments was serving as Prime Contractor on the design and construction of the Richmond City Justice Center, where Ghia helped ensure the facility was built with reentry, dignity, and human-centered programming in mind.